Treatment for plantar fibroma foot pain varies from exercises to injections, radiotherapy to surgery.

+Treatment for plantar fibroma foot pain varies from exercises to injections, radiotherapy to surgery.

   A plantar fibroma is a small lump that forms in the sole of the foot.

   Often painless, the nodule may go unnoticed for years, but if it is causing problems then there are lots of treatments that can help.

   A plantar fibroma, also known as Ledderhose Disease or Plantar Fibromatosis, is a fairly rare cause of foot pain and there are lots of things that can help reduce symptoms and recurrence.

   Treatment for plantar fibroma aims to reduce the pressure through the nodule and reduce the size of the lump to help reduce pain and allow normal function.

-Here we will look at the common causes of Plantar Fibromatosis and the different options for treatment for plantar fibroma.
+  Here we will look at the common causes of plantar fascial fibromatosis and the different options for treatment for plantar fibroma.

   A plantar fibroma is a small nodule of fibrous tissue that develops in the ball of the foot that may or may not cause foot arch pain.